akinsho/git-conflict.nvim/README.md

 end}
 ```

-I recommend using the tag field of you package manager as so your version of this plugin is only updated when a new tag is pushed as `main` itself might be unstable.
+I recommend using the tag field of you package manager, so your version of this plugin is only updated when a new tag is pushed as `main` itself might be **unstable**.

 ## Configuration